PUBG Mobile ban list of hackers from 23 to 30 is now out

-The devs announced the new list in a tweet that reads, “We continue to ban cheaters in PUBG MOBILE as part of our commitment to fair gameplay.
-Visit our website for a partial list of players banned between September 17 and 23, and please keep reporting cheaters!”
+The devs announced the new list in a tweet that reads, “We’re stepping up our efforts to remove cheating players from PUBG MOBILE!
+Visit our website for a selection of players banned September 30, and learn a lot more about the cheaters we are removing and why they have been banned.”
 Tencent Games is pushing these lists as a deterrent for those that do want to hack.

 PUBG Mobile ban list of cheaters: Details